Welcome

 Skilled Visitors (s 2(3)(b))

 Occupiers are entitled to expect that a person exercising their professional skill (e.g., an electrician, a chimney sweep) will appreciate and guard against risks ordinarily incident to that calling (Roles v Nathan [1963] 1 WLR 1117).
-This does not absolve the occupier of duty regarding risks unrelated to the visitor's skill.
+This moderates the duty owed, but only in respect of risks ordinarily incident to the skilled activity.
+The occupier remains responsible for non-specialist risks not ordinarily incident to that calling (e.g., structural defects unrelated to the expert’s task).
+If the danger lies outside the competence of the visitor’s skill, the occupier owes the usual duty.

 Worked Example 1.1